Atari Logo

 Atari Logo History

 The name and logo are the only things that connect a modern company with its predecessor (before the separation).
-The brand name has been in use since 1972 and changed several times over 50 years, but all modifications were very similar.
+The brand name has been used since 1972 and changed several times over 50 years, but all modifications were similar.
 The owners retained the traditional brand image because the iconic emblem was familiar to different gamers: it adorned all slot machines and consoles without exception.
-True, the developers made small changes to it so that each model had its symbol.
+The developers made small changes to it so that each model had its symbol.

 What is Atari?